-- a) be consistent with the provisions of state and federal law and the Vermont Guidelines of Teacher and Leader Effectiveness adopted by the State Board of Education; - b) include multiple sources of evidence to inform and measure teacher performance;

-- c) address the professional learning needs of all staff, including administrators; - d) address the needs of teachers who are new to the profession, the assignment or the school; and - e) provide supports to improve instructional practice, content knowledge, working relationships (with colleagues, parents/legal guardians and community members), and other areas as appropriate to improve student outcomes and learning experiences.
+- a. be consistent with the provisions of state and federal law and the Vermont Guidelines of Teacher and Leader Effectiveness adopted by the State Board of Education; - b. include multiple sources of evidence to inform and measure teacher performance; - c. address the professional learning needs of all staff, including administrators; - d. address the needs of teachers who are new to the profession, the assignment or the school; and - e. provide supports to improve instructional practice, content knowledge, working relationships (with colleagues, parents/legal guardians and community members), and other areas as appropriate.